Spectral fluctuations and crossovers in multilayer network: Application of Spectral fluctuations of random multilayer network

-In a second approach, we fixed the threshold distance within the diagonal blocks while varying the threshold distance exclusively for the off-diagonal blocks.
-This method yielded similar statistical behaviour, revealing a continuous crossover in the SRD and CSRD statistics. for $k=2$, the statistics evolved from $\alpha = 2$ to $\alpha = 4$ and $k=3$,the statistics evolved from $\alpha = 4$ to $\alpha = 8$. indicating a gradual transition in the underlying structural correlations.
+In the second approach, we again fix the intralayer threshold distance while varying the interlayer threshold distance independently.
+This yields similar statistical behavior, with a continuous crossover in the SRD and CSRD statistics.
+For $k=2$, the statistics evolve from $\alpha = 2$ to $\alpha = 4$, while for $k=3$, they evolve from $\alpha = 4$ to $\alpha = 8$, indicating a gradual transition in the underlying structural correlations.